theopendao-medium/moodle-theme_adaptable/Support.md

 Reporting issues
 ================
-Before reporting an issue, please ensure that you are running the latest version for your release of Moodle.
-It is essential that you are operating the required version of Moodle as stated above - this is because the theme relies on core functionality that is out of its control.
+Before reporting an issue, please ensure that you are running the [current](https://moodle.org/plugins/theme_adaptable) version for the major release of Moodle you are using.
+It is essential that you are operating the required version of Moodle as stated above, this is because the theme relies on core functionality that is out of its control.

-I operate a policy that I will fix all genuine issues in 'my' (not other developers of the theme) code for free.
+If you think you've discovered a genuine bug with the theme then please look at the Moodle Themes forum first to see if it has already been repoted.
+Secondly, look at [GitLab](https://gitlab.com/jezhops/moodle-theme_adaptable/-/issues).

-Improvements are at my discretion.
+I operate a policy that I will fix all genuine issues in 'my' (not other developers of the theme) code, when fully described and replicatable.

 It is essential that you provide as much information as possible, the critical information being the contents of the theme's version.php file / or the top of the 'Information' settings tab.
 Other version information such as specific Moodle version,